Interactive mode is the default when SDL2 is present:

 SDL2 required

 Mode 3 is only available when SDL2 is found at CMake configure time.
-If the menu does not show option 3, rebuild with SDL2 installed.
+If mode 3 is not available, rebuild with SDL2 installed (-m 3 will be silently rejected without it).

 Camera controls¶